 a) When the operating band frequency range is ≤ 1 GHz, the applicable additional ∆TIB,c shall be the average value for all band combinations defined in clause 6.2A.4.2, 6.2C.2 in this specification and 6.2B.4.2 in TS 38.101-3 [3], truncated to one decimal place that apply for that operating band among the supported band combinations.
 In case there is a harmonic relation between low band UL and high band DL, then the maximum ∆TIB,c among the different supported band combinations involving such band shall be applied

 b) When the operating band frequency range is > 1 GHz, the applicable additional ∆TIB,c shall be the maximum value for all band combinations defined in clause 6.2A.4.2, 6.2C.2 in this specification and 6.2B.4.2 in TS 38.101-3 [3] for the applicable operating bands.

+ΔPPowerBoost = 1dB and PEMAX,c is increased by +1 dB when all of the following conditions are met

+If the IE [powerBoostPi2BPSKRel18] or [powerBoostQPSKRel18] is set to 1

+If UE indicates power class 2 or power class 3

+ΔPPowerClass is set to 0dB with UE indicating support for UE capability [powerBoostRel18], or ΔPPowerClass is set to +3 dB with UE indicating support for UE capability [powerBoostRel18_Reduced]

+If scheduled UL transmission is DFT-s-OFDM with either PI/2 BPSK modulation or QPSK modulation and the RB allocation [belongs to the inner region]

+If the RB allocation is at least [5 MHz] from the band edges as defined in table 5.2.1.

+If UE indicates power class 3 or ΔPPowerClass is set to 3dB, the percentage of uplink symbols transmitted in a certain evaluation period is less than 80%

+If UE indicates power class 2 and ΔPPowerClass is set to 0dB, when the field of UE capability maxUplinkDutyCycle-PC2-FR1 is absent and the field of UE capability maxUplinkDutyCycle-PC1dot5-MPE-FR1 is absent and the percentage of uplink symbols transmitted in a certain evaluation period is less than 0.8*50%; or when the field of UE capability maxUplinkDutyCycle-PC2-FR1 is not absent and the percentage of uplink symbols transmitted in a certain evaluation period is less than 0.8*maxUplinkDutyCycle-PC2-FR1 as defined in TS 38.306 (The exact evaluation period is no less than one radio frame); or when the field of UE capability maxUplinkDutyCycle-PC1dot5-MPE-FR1 is not absent and half the percentage of uplink symbols transmitted in a certain evaluation period is less than 0.8*maxUplinkDutyCycle-PC1dot5-MPE-FR1 as defined in TS 38.306 (The exact evaluation period is no less than one radio frame)

+- 0 dB otherwise;

 ∆TC,c = 1.5dB when NOTE 3 in Table 6.2.1-1 in 38.101-1 applies for a serving cell c, otherwise ∆TC,c = 0 dB ;